microsoft/USBuildingFootprints/README.md

 ![](/images/polygonization.PNG)

 #### Method description
 We developed a method that approximates the prediction pixels into polygons making decisions based on the whole prediction feature space.
-This is very different from standard approaches, e.g. Douglas-Peucker algorithm, which are greedy in nature.
+This is very different from standard approaches, e.g. the Douglas-Peucker algorithm, which are greedy in nature.
 The method tries to impose some of a priori building properties, which is, at the moment, manually defined and automatically tuned.
 Some of these a priori properties are:
 1. The building edge must be of at least some length, both relative and absolute, e.g. 3 meters
 2. Consecutive edge angles are likely to be 90 degrees
 3. Consecutive angles cannot be very sharp, smaller by some auto-tuned threshold, e.g. 30 degrees